frankenstein291294/ProjectGENerator/README.md

    ~~~

-## Structure of directories and files are:
+## Structure of directories and files are 📁

 name-project <br/>
 ├── admon-name-project <br/>